unazed/runtime-speed-evaluation/README.md

 Code {1} r=range(2,%%%);m=[x*y for x in r for y in r];[x for x in r if not x in m] Color {1} green
 ```

+**NOTE:**

+the usage has been changed however the core functions have remained, simply some aliasing for functions and multiline setups/repeated code clauses.